jus-schl/NLP-Search/README.md

 psql -U user -d databasename -c "\copy emotions FROM 'insertPathToEmotions.csv' WITH (FORMAT csv, HEADER true);"
 ```

-Finally, the app can be run with the command
+Finally, the app can be run in the root directory with the command
 ```bash
 flask run
 ```